skywalk1411/publikc/README.md

 # Is it safe?

-Juice Client is 100% completely safe to use.
-Releases are built directly with the source code using Github Workflows (Thanks Error!).
+PubliKC Client is 100% completely safe to use.
+Releases are built on my computer and uploaded to github which has anti-virus or build your own .exe.
 If you face any issues, join our [discord](https://discord.gg/jPgezmpNwm) to report bugs.

 ## Credits
 - skywalk